YourunB/Movie-Library/README.md

 ## 🚀 Performance Budget & Lighthouse Gains

-This project includes a performance optimization pass focused on improving load times, responsiveness, and perceived UX for the `movie/:id` and `collection` pages.
+This project includes a performance optimization pass focused on improving load times, responsiveness, and perceived UX for the `movie/:id` and `about` pages.

 ### ✅ Key Improvements